Floating moon-themed parade kicks off Venice Carnival

 “Blame the moon” is the theme of this year’s parade, a spokeswoman said, to mark 50 years since man first walked on the moon, and in reference to Shakespeare’s play Othello, where the moon is blamed for driving men mad.

-The Venice Carnival tradition dates back centuries and is famous for the stylised masks donned by revellers.
+The Venice Carnival tradition dates back centuries and is famous for the stylized masks donned by revelers.
 In recent decades, the event has become a major tourist attraction for the city.

-(Reporting by Antonio Denti, writing by Steve Scherer Editing by Clelia Oziel)
+Reporting by Antonio Denti, writing by Steve Scherer; Editing by Clelia Oziel